andrea-calligaris/ff8-sounds-catalog/sound-information.md

 ### Timber

 Saving the little girl on the rails: `2216 train departing whistle`, `2204 (loop) train engine`+`2207 (loop) train rails`. `2216 train departing whistle`.
-You find yourself in the hotel room. `2239 Doors → elevator chime` (because to get to that room there is an elevator).
+You find yourself in the hotel room. `2239 doors → elevator chime` (because to get to that room there is an elevator).

 ### Dollet: funny secret spider robot variants

 - "RoboVite 001" uses:
   - `2153 x-atm092 field footstep 1` and `2154 x-atm092 field footstep 2` for the steps.
-  - `2159` for getting stuck.
+  - `2159 metallic bang` for getting stuck.
-  - `2179` for tumbling down.
+  - `2179 (loop) rumble A` for tumbling down.
 - "RoboSharp 002" uses:
-  - `2159` for falling upside-down.
+  - `2159 metallic bang` for falling upside-down.

 ### Missile Base

-`2230 (loop) car engine idle while waiting at missile base gate`: regardless of the type of car.
+`2230 (loop) car engine idle while waiting at gate`: regardless of the type of car.
 You can in fact visit the Missile Base gate in Disc 1 too.

 Circuit Room:
 - First choice: